Aventus-Network-Services/avn-api/README.md

 ```

 ## Access
 Any account wishing to access the AvN gateway must initially hold a minimum of 1 AVT.
-Once a transaction has been sent sucessfully, the minimum balance restriction will be removed.
+Once a transaction has been sent successfully, the minimum balance restriction will be removed.

 ## Usage
 This SDK can be used in 2 modes as defined in the `SetupMode` enum: